December 4, 2025

 The Safeguards Rule also requires dealerships to maintain a written information security program that includes a documented incident response plan.
 You should review your incident response plan and take any appropriate actions in light of the 700Credit incident.
 You should also consider contacting your cybersecurity insurance provider to determine whether your policy requires any additional steps.

-here to access an article published by ComplyAuto.
+For additional information and guidance, click here to access an article published by ComplyAuto.

 This alert is for general informational purposes only and does not constitute legal advice.
 You should consult your attorney regarding how these requirements apply to your dealership’s specific circumstances.